AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 - +1 if you make it known that they’ll get a share of whatever you find
 - +1 if you have a useful reputation around these parts

-✴On a 10+, you’ve got your pick of a number of skilled applicants, your choice who you hire, no penalty for not taking them along. ✴On a 7–9, you’ll have to settle for someone close to what you want or turn them away. ✴On a miss someone influential and ill-suited declares they’d like to come along \(a foolhardy youth, a loose-cannon, or a veiled enemy, for example\), bring them and take the consequences or turn them away.
+✴On a 10+, you’ve got your pick of a number of skilled applicants, your choice who you hire, no penalty for not taking them along. ✴On a 7–9, you’ll have to settle for someone close to what you want or turn them away. ✴On a 6- someone influential and ill-suited declares they’d like to come along (a foolhardy youth, a loose-cannon, or a veiled enemy, for example), bring them and take the consequences or turn them away.
 If you turn away applicants you take -1 forward to recruit.

 ## Outstanding Warrants